 Did you know that many of my artworks are available as puzzles?
-You can order them at the Society6 store.
-All the puzzles are available in 200, 500 and 1000 piece sets.
+You can order them at my Society6 store (to browse just my puzzles in the store click Filter – Product Type – Jigsaw Puzzles).
 I have tested a 200-piece and a 500-piece puzzle myself, so those are the ones that I will focus on in this post.
+1000-piece puzzles are also available!

 The two featured jigsaw puzzles are Swamp Tale (200 piece set) and The Forgotten Garden (500 piece set).
-Note that there are plenty more puzzles with my drawings and paintings in the shop, so you may want to check them out too if you are looking for more options to choose from!
+Note that there are plenty more puzzles with my drawings and paintings in the shop, these are just two examples!

 Each Society6 puzzle comes in a small box with a picture of the illustration on the lid.
 The total sizes of the puzzles and average sizes of the individual pieces vary depending on which of the set you choose (200, 500 or 1000 pieces).
 The dimensions are listed in both inches and centimetres on each product page in the shop (just scroll down and click on the title that says Specifications).